markjprice/web-dev-net10/docs/ch01-setup-dev-env.md

 Let's now download and install VS Code, the .NET SDK, and the C# Dev Kit extension:
 1. Download and install either the Stable build or the Insiders edition of VS Code from the following link: https://code.visualstudio.com/.

-> **More Information**: If you need more help installing VS Code, you can read the official setup guide at the following link: https://code.visualstudio.com/docs/setup/setup-overview.
+> If you need more help installing VS Code, you can read the official setup guide at the following link: https://code.visualstudio.com/docs/setup/setup-overview.

 2. Download and install the .NET SDK for version 9.0 from the following link: https://www.microsoft.com/net/download.
 3. To install the **C# Dev Kit** extension using a user interface, you must first launch the VS Code application.